Like what you see?

-Sleep health in early childhood deserves the same focus, if not more, as nutritional and physical health, according to the experts.
+Sleep health in early childhood deserves the same focus as nutritional and physical health, according to the experts.

 “Sleep is an absolute necessity for all human beings, but especially for children who need adequate, good-quality sleep to help grow, learn and function,” says Dr Yaqoot Fatima, Research Fellow for University of Queensland’s Institute for Social Science Research.